The 5 top customer service AI platforms I tested in 2026: What you need to know

 Simply put, they’re tools that use AI to automate and improve how you talk to your customers.
 Think of them less as a robot and more as a new, incredibly efficient teammate.

 Their main job is to handle the common, repetitive questions that eat up your team's day.
 They can also route the tricky issues to the right person and give your human agents AI-powered suggestions to help them answer tickets faster and more accurately.
-These tools learn from your existing knowledge, your help articles, old support tickets, internal docs, to provide helpful, natural-sounding answers 24/7.
+These tools learn from your existing knowledge, your help articles, old support tickets, and internal docs to provide helpful, natural-sounding answers 24/7.
 This frees up your team to focus on the conversations that actually need a human touch.

 How I picked the top customer service AI platforms